marczz/unix_memo/source/devices.rst

 ``-p`` *is an abbrev for* ``--object-path`` *and* ``b`` *an abbrev for* ``--block-device``.
 In any case the *block-device* the *object-path* are told in the answer.

+You can also use ``udisksctl monitor`` to monitor devices before connecting the device and see the device entry attributed by udev.

+It is also shown in your kernel messages, and can be read with :man:`dmesg` but it is quite laborious to find the proper line.

 Using the *udev* level for usb devices.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~